MMIV-ML/ELMED219-2021/README.md

 # *Prepare you and your computer for computational analysis*
-If you are used to work with computer installations and github you can go directly to the material at github and use the guide for setting up your computer and perform notebook exercises.
+If you are used to work with software installations and github you can go directly to the material at github and use the guide for setting up your computer and perform notebook exercises.

 - **Python course material** at https://github.com/MMIV-ML/ELMED219-2021  – follow the instructions at [Setting up your system](setup.md) (`setup.md`) to get ready

 - **Browser** display and functionality might differ between browsers - we recommend using Mozilla [Firefox](https://www.mozilla.org/en-US/firefox/new/) or Google [Chrome](https://www.google.com/chrome) on all platforms

-- **Jupyter notebooks** are used throughout the course being a web-based framework for developing and presenting code-based projects (take a look at https://youtu.be/HW29067qVWk and https://youtu.be/2eCHD6f_phE for introductions to Jupyter Notebooks).
+- **Jupyter notebooks** are used throughout the course.
+It's a web-based framework for developing and presenting code-based projects (take a look at https://youtu.be/HW29067qVWk and https://youtu.be/2eCHD6f_phE for introductions to Jupyter Notebooks).

 -  **Test your environment** [Python, Numpy, Pandas, Matplotlib, Nibabel, Biopython and more]: run through this notebook [`notebooks/0.0-test.ipynb`](notebooks/0.0-test.ipynb) to check that your environment is OK